 Figure 2: Effect [Sediment plumb in a nearby trout stream]

-U of M building standards require temporary and permanent erosion and sediment control measures be incorporated into the design.
+University of Minnesota (UMN) building standards require temporary and permanent erosion and sediment control measures be incorporated as part of the design process.
 The construction documents must identify specific controls and locations as well as contractor implementation and inspection responsibilities.
 Additionally, any storm water discharge from a construction site must be visibly free of sediment.
+Sediment can be controlled through the use of items such as silt fences, biologs, sediment traps, check dams, and sandbag barriers.
+Erosion can be prevented by using existing vegetation, mulch, sod, geotextiles, etc. Construction sites should also be protecting storm water from other types of pollution by using covered dumpsters, covering or containing construction materials that can leach chemicals, and containing concrete waste water.

-Construction Storm Water Runoff Control Best Management Practices (BMPs) and Associated Documents
+Construction Stormwater Runoff Control Best Management Practices (BMPs) and Associated Documents

-4A.1 Regulatory Mechanism UMN (2023)
+4A.01 Regulatory Mechanism BMP Summary Sheet (2023)

-4C.1 Procedure for Site Plan Review BMP Summary Sheet (UMTC 4C.01 - 2021)
+4C.01 Procedure for Site Plan Review BMP Summary Sheet (2021)

 - Site Plan Review for Construction Activities that Require a UMN Grading Permit SOP (2020)

-4E.1 Procedures for Site Inspections and Enforcement BMP Summary Sheet (UMTC 4E.01 - 2023)
+4E.01 Procedures for Site Inspections and Enforcement BMP Summary Sheet (UMTC 4E.01 - 2023)

 4F.01 Education Program: Employee Construction Site Run-off Control BMP Summary Sheet (2023)